 It is also possible for you to identify competitors by making use of our Insights platform.

-To do this, begin by creating a Technology Dashboard based on your search results.
+To do this, begin by creating a Technology Report based on your search results.
 This can be done by clicking on the "Insights" option from the search results page.

 From here, you will straightaway be able to see a list of the top companies within this technology field.

-You can also identify companies within a specific technology field in Insights by looking at the "New Companies" graph which is found in the "Innovation Profile" area.
+You can also identify new and emerging companies within a specific technology field in Insights by looking at the "New Entrants" graph, which is found in the "Assignee Analysis" area.

 Either of these methods is an effective way of identifying competitors and also shows that there are multiple different ways of identifying your competitors using PatSnap.
 It should also be noted that Insights focuses on the current portfolio for a particular assignee and not their full portfolio.